Close-up of a person holding a CV and reviewing with pen

 • Benefits.

-• Salary sought.
+• Salary expectations.

 • Notice period.

-• Name.
+• Name

-• Contact Details.
+• Contact Details

-• Executive Summary or Profile.
+• Executive Summary / Profile

-• Education, Professional Qualifications and Training.
+• Education, Professional Qualifications, and Training

-• Languages.
+• Languages

-• Interests, Activities and Personal Details.
+• Interests, Activities, and Personal Details

-Please contact us for a copy of our CV template.
+For a helpful starting point, please contact us for a copy of our CV template.

 Back: CV help